plogs/jsgoti/content/posts/acknowledgment.md

 [^predated]: Calloway, Colin G. *First Peoples: A Documentary Survey of American Indian History*.
 Bedford/St. Martin’s, 2018.
 This comprehensive history explores Indigenous migrations, intertribal warfare, and shifting territorial control prior to and during European colonization.

+[^debated]: This is now debated.
+There were probably others before Clovis.
+See https://bigthink.com/the-past/ice-free-corridor-clovis-americas/.

+[^displaced]: Richter, Daniel K. *Facing East from Indian Country: A Native History of Early America*.
+Harvard University Press, 2001.
+Richter discusses the dynamic history of Native groups, including migration, conflict, and the displacement of other Indigenous peoples prior to European contact.

+[^c1]: Stringer, Chris. *Out of Africa: What the Fossil Record Says*.
+Scientific American, July 2003.
+This article explains the widely accepted "Out of Africa" theory of human evolution and migration.

+[^c2]: Waters, Michael R., and Thomas W. Stafford Jr. "Redefining the Age of Clovis: Implications for the Peopling of the Americas." *Science*, vol. 315, no. 5815, 2007, pp. 1122–1126.
+DOI:10.1126/science.1137166.
+This paper provides archaeological evidence for the age and spread of the Clovis culture in North America.